BLe94314/CarLibraryProject/README.md

 For project.
 Project idea may change in the future.
 <br>Contributors: Bryant, David, SirWinsome

-Edited: 03/22/2024 by Sir Winsome McMillion, CarLibraryProject

-This project has the user enter the owner operator's credentials and attach each user ID to Car 1 & Car 2.
-These cars are part of dealership car inventor that was recently purchased from a customer and the information being enter at the start of the code is the user that is purchase the car.
-The model and make of both cars are already pre defined.
-We intergrated required user inputs to the code in order to add dynamic functionality to the program.
+Edited: 05/01/2024 by Bryant Le, David Tamietto

+This project has the user rent a single car from a list of available cars.

 <br>OwnerInfo.java: SirWinsome
 <br>Car.java: Bryant
 <br>CarRentalGUI: David
 <br>Search: David
 <br>CarInventory: Bryant
-<br>Main.java: TBD (Functionality will likely be moved CarRentalGUI).
+<br>Main.java: David, Bryant